libp2p/specs/webrtc/README.md

   use libp2p's identify and AutoNAT protocol instead of relying on STUN._

   No, a browser uses a new UDP port for each `RTCPeerConnection`.

+- _Why not load a remote node's certificate into one's browser trust-store and then connect e.g. via WebSocket._

+  This would require a mechanism to discover remote node's certificates upfront.
+  More importantly, this does not scale with the number of connections a typical peer-to-peer application establishes.

+- _Why not use a central TURN servers?
+Why rely on libp2p's Circuit Relay v2 instead?_

+  As a peer-to-peer networking library, libp2p should rely as little as possible on central infrastructure.

 [QUIC RFC]: https://www.rfc-editor.org/rfc/rfc9000.html
 [uvarint-spec]: https://github.com/multiformats/unsigned-varint